Daniel-W-Innes/-SYSC3110-Project/docs/Design Decisions.md

 * Added a graph-based solution that gives hint to the user when requested, as well as undo/redo functionality.

-## Primary Differneces With Regards to Milestone 3
+## Primary Differences With Regards to Milestone 3

 * There is now a level editor with which the user can design their own levels.
 It is composed of a back-end and a front-end.
 The front-end talks to the back-end, which is an additional controller, to incrementally build a new level.
 When the user is done, the option to export it as a playable level is present.